patching...

 She also lobbied Milwaukee County to place a conservancy restriction in the deed to an 89-acre tract adjoining the DOT easement to preserve 11 acres surrounding the Eschweilers as a Habitat Zone.

-The whole tract was purchased by UWM for its Innovation Park development, and the Eschweiler campus – part of that investment – has in turn been put up for sale by the UWM Real Estate Foundation for private development.
+The whole tract was purchased by UWM for its Innovation Park development, and the Eschweiler campus – part of that investment – has in turn been p for sale by the UWM Real Estate Foundation for private development.

-The current proposal, by residential developer Mandel Group, calls for demolishing four of the five Eschweiler Buildings, three of them designated as historic structures, and would surround the remaining building with new construction for 192 apartments.
+The current proposal, by residential developer Mandel Group, calls for , three of them designated as historic structures, and would surround the remaining building with new construction for 192 apartments.

 As the tour groups reached the Eschweilers, they learned the principal reason for Agnew's efforts in the face of all that development.